diannejardinez/Tableau-Data-Visualization/README.md

 ## Analysis
 *To view visualizations and download Tableau Workbook, visit the "Citi Bike NYC - 2020 Q1 to Q2 - Summary Report" link above*

-The Summary Report for Citi Bike NYC is sectioned into four parts: Station Popularity, Ridership Growth, User Demographics, and Bike Usage.
-The purpose of this analysis was to find out who is the Citi Bike clientele.
+The Summary Report for Citi Bike NYC is sectioned into four parts: Station Popularity, Ridership Growth, User Demographics, and Bike Usage. **The purpose of this analysis was to find out who is the Citi Bike clientele**.

 - Note for dataset:
 	- Customer Type (Customer = 24-hour pass or 3-day pass user; Subscriber = Annual Member)
 	- Ages were placed in [Generation Timeline age groups](https://commons.wikimedia.org/wiki/File:Generation_timeline.svg) and the focus was on Baby Boomers (56-74 years), Generation X (40-55 years), Millennials (24-39 years), and Generation Z (8-23 years)
 	- Users who use Citi Bike would need to have a smart mobile device and would need to have either downloaded the Citi Bike app or Lyft app

+**Citi Bike Clientele Breakdown**
+- Who is it?
+	- Millennial Man(24-39 years).
+This group starts their bike journey at E 13 St & Avenue A, located in lower Manhattan, near Stuyvesant Town–Peter Cooper Village, also known as StuyTown that contain around 11,250 apartments.
+They subscribe to Citi Bike.
+During the weekdays they mostly ride at 8:00 AM and 5:00 PM; during the weekend, they ride the most on Sundays.

+- Other Citi Bike Users
+	- Baby Boomer men (56-74 years old).
+This group start their bike journey at Pershing Square North, near Grand Central Terminal Station.
+They subscribe to Citi Bike and ride at 8:00 AM and 5:00 PM, frequently on Wednesdays.
+	- Millennial Woman (24-39 years old).
+This group starts their bike journey at 1 Ave & E 68 St, located in Upper East Side Manhattan.
+New York-Presbyterian/Weill Cornell Medical Center, Rockefeller University, Rockefeller Research laboratories, and parks are near this station.
+They subscribe to Citi Bike and ride at 8:00 AM and 5:00 PM, frequently on Sundays.
+	- Generation Z Men (8-23 years old).
+This group starts their bike journey at University Pl & E 8 St, located in lower Manhattan, near New York University(NYU).
+During the weekdays they mostly ride at 5:00 PM and 6:00 PM and during the weekend, they ride the most on Sundays.

+## Detailed Analysis
 - **Overall**
 	- Total number of Trips: 7,508,808
 	- Total Trip Duration(seconds): 9,736,719,980